What about the software?

 We’re confident that you will find your favorite game on our list.
 Relive the Prince of Persia (1989), save the Earth from an alien invasion in Duke Nukem 3D (1996) and build the best logistics network in Transport Tycoon Deluxe (1994)!

 Using a menu system similar in visuals to Norton Commander you can quickly select from one of our offerings and experience the nostalgia.
 For games that are tricky to quit to DOS you will find instructions printed next to the machine (or would you guess Alt+Q was the right key combination?)
-Some games might not be suitable for children and are password protected – the password is IBM.
+Some games might not be suitable for children and are password protected – please ask at the reception desk.

 System specifications: Pentium 133 MHz, 16 MB RAM, MS-DOS (from Windows 95), SD-to-IDE adapter + 8 GB memory card, S3 graphics.